Home > KMC Blog index > Current article

 Dr Keri Betts from Neurodiversify explore building and working environments and the possibilities to improve inclusivity

-Though the experiences of creativity and marketing Tania Gerard presents how design can make a neurodivergent thrive with a series of practical frameworks.
+Though the experiences of creativity and marketing, Tania Gerard presents how design can make a neurodivergent thrive with a series of practical frameworks.

 How artificial intelligence can enable productivity for a neurodivergent, this is what Julia Rafferty was addressing in her presentation.